 High levels of support are provided to our private cloud customers by the same support infrastructure utilized for on-premise customers.
 However, these support fees are included as part of monthly private cloud fees.

-JKHY regularly measures customer satisfaction using formal annual surveys and more frequent online surveys initiated randomly by routine support requests.
-We believe this process confirms that we consistently exceed our customers' service-related expectations.
+JKHY regularly measures customer satisfaction using annual surveys and more frequent online surveys initiated randomly by routine support requests.
+We believe the results of the surveys confirm that we consistently exceed our customers' service-related expectations.

 Hardware Systems